JasWave/jaswave.github.io/README.md

-Hey what’s up this is my website and I ain’t got ideas on how to use this
+Hey what’s up!
+Welcome to my website.
+Enjoy the beauty of universe!